iammordaty/soundcloud-api-client/README.md

 ### API

+The main export of this library is the SoundCloud class.

+#### SoundCloud

-The SoundCloud constructor accepts an `options` object which may contain one or more of the following options:
+The SoundCloud constructor accepts a `config` object which may contain one or more of the following options:

-* `client_id` – Your Client Id (required).
+* `client_id` – Your client Id (required)
-* `hostname` – Override the default host API calls are issued to.
+* `hostname` – Override the default host API calls are issued to

+#### get

+Performs a get request.
+The method takes two parameters:

+* `pathname` – Request pathname or URL (required)
+* `params` – Request parameters (see API documentation page for possible values)

+#### download

+Saves the specified resource to the local file system.
+The method takes two parameters:

+* `pathname` – Remote pathname or URL (required)
+* `filename` – Local pathname (required)

 ## Examples

-Various examples can be found in the [examples folder on github](https://github.com/iammordaty/soundcloud-api-client/tree/master/examples).
+Various examples can be found in the [examples directory on GitHub.com](https://github.com/iammordaty/soundcloud-api-client/tree/master/examples).

-## Further informations
+## Further information

  - [SoundCloud HTTP API Reference](https://developers.soundcloud.com/docs/api/reference)